niki-ito/activism-through-storytelling-with-code/README.md

 Week 3:
 - Continue to develop a visual style for the Narrative.
 - Record first conversation.
-- Organize audio recording and start editing.
+- Organize audio recording and start editing with Adobe Audition.
 - Start to wireframe the Visual Narrative website.
 - Schedule other meetings to record more conversations.